tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 It is represented as a very long series of words, punctuation and spaces.

 Some messages have a *body*.
 This is an embedded series of words, punctuation and spaces that can be written in any format you want.
-(You could use this to write another protocol on top of HTTP.)

 Each message may have a bunch of *headers*.
 Each header has a name and a value.
 There are a bunch of headers that provide some information about the body